Retirement Emergency: How Can You Save Money Now? (8 Tips)

 5. Shop smarter

 If you need extra help, you can check out apps such as Flipp to help you sort through coupons and flyers from local stores by entering your ZIP code.
+This makes it easy to see which store has the best price on items you need before you even leave the house, saving you both time and money.

 … We have many other tips on saving to avoid a retirement emergency, so keep reading!